 Then the person who sent the email, he being, according to a Google search, nothing less than a nationally known way-up-there self-proclaimed know all about submarines guy --- and why, him being an authority and all, the reason I am going through all the trouble clarifying the inaccuracies in his email --- follows up the name situation with "whomever that may be?" as if he is too good to know who I am relative to himself and what I write or have written is not much more than chopped liver or less.

-Most people who have a tendency to dump on my works, typically those who present views as to how wrong it is, usually do so by never spending any amount of time going over the footnotes, the footnotes being of utmost importance.
+Most people who have a tendency to dump on my works, typically those who present views as to how wrong it is, usually do so by never reading or spending any amount of time going over the footnotes, the footnotes being of utmost importance.
 They are important because they interject clarification regarding a specific or given thought without impacting the flow of what is being presented.
 Overlooking footnotes is bad enough, but the plain truth is, on a higher level, it is too bad the author of the email didn't take the time to actually read what I've written regarding the U-196 let alone the footnotes.
 If he had done both he would have found most of what he denigrates isn't at all how it is presented.
 He says the first tip-off is the gratuitous use of the term "Nazi."